Adult ADHD (attention-deficit/hyperactivity disorder)

 ADHD has been linked to:

-Although ADHD doesn't cause other psychological or developmental conditions, a number of other disorders frequently occur along with ADHD.
+Although ADHD doesn't cause other psychological or developmental conditions, a number of other disorders often occur along with ADHD.
 These include:

 Preparing for your appointment